docarray/docarray/docs/advanced/document-store/index.md

 The look-and-feel of a DocumentArray with external store is **almost the same** as a regular in-memory DocumentArray.
 This allows users to easily switch between backends under the same DocArray idiom.

-Take SQLite as an example, using it as the storage backend of a DocumentArray is as simple as follows:
+Take SQLite as an example.
+Using it as the storage backend of a DocumentArray is as simple as follows:

 ```python
 from docarray import DocumentArray, Document